 When used for inquiry, the terminal is often not in continuous operation.
-Rather, the person at the terminal typically asks one or more short questions.
-In some cases the response from the system is lengthy and requires the requestor to read and interpret the information returned.
-Based on the first system response, he might ask other questions.
-While he is reading the returned information, the system turns to other requestors or other processing requirements until he again asks for more information.
-When he has satisfied his requirement, he leaves the terminal and returns to other work until he has another question that requires an answer from the system.
+Rather, the terminal operator typically asks one or more short questions.
+In some cases, the response from the system is lengthy and requires the requestor to read and interpret the information returned.
+Based on the first system response, he or she might ask other questions.
+While the requestor is reading the returned information, the system turns to other requestors or other processing requirements until asked for more information.
+When all present requirements are met, the requestor leaves the terminal and returns to other work until he or she has another question that requires an answer from the system.
 Meanwhile someone else with a different responsibility may use the terminal.
 In this way, the terminal can be shared by people with different work requirements.
 The number of shareable terminals needed depends on the number and frequency of questions (inquiries), the duration of an inquiry session, and the location of departments or persons needing access.